 - Technology - VHF, UHF, 800 MHz open-standards network

-- Coverage - Mobile, accessible coverage exceeds 95% in all 45 counties installed and tested as of December 2019, averaging 99%.
+- Coverage - Mobile, accessible coverage exceeds 95% in every county

 For more details, see our Fact Sheet (PDF).